Azure/Azure-Sentinel/Solutions/ThreatXCloud/Playbooks/ThreatXPlaybooks/ThreatX-BlockIP-URL/readme.md

 2. Fill in the required paramteres:
     * Playbook Name: Enter the playbook name here (Ex: ThreatX-BlockIP-URL)
     * Custom Connector Name: Enter the ThreatX custom connector name here (Ex: ThreatX-WAFCustomConnector)
+    * Key vault name : Your key vault name where you want the secrets to be stored (api_key).
+    * Threatx Key name : Name of your secret key
+    * Threatx Key : Your threatx secret api key

 ### Post-Deployment instructions
 #### a.
 Authorize connections